-- 2 Dr McGleenan to go first, and then Mr McAteer, and then - 3 Mr Coyle. - 4 Before each of you starts, could I ask you to - 5 introduce yourself, because the stenographer needs to - 6 know who you are for the record, which will be available - 7 on the internet site on Monday. - 8 So, Dr McGleenan. - 9 Representation by DR McGLEENAN - 10 DR McGLEENAN: I am Dr McGleenan.
+- in chronological order of death, I will invite - 2 Dr McGleenan to go first, and then Mr McAteer, and then - 3 Mr Coyle. - 4 Before each of you starts, could I ask you to - 5 introduce yourself, because the stenographer needs to - 6 know who you are for the record, which will be available - 7 on the internet site on Monday. - 8 So, Dr McGleenan. - 9 Representation by DR McGLEENAN - 10 DR McGLEENAN: I am Dr McGleenan.
 I am representing - 11 the family of Adam Strain.
 Firstly on behalf of - 12 the family, we welcome your response to our submission. - 13 We welcome your reconsideration of various aspects of - 14 your original proposal document, and we have some issues - which we would like to address arising from your own - opening statement this morning. - We welcome the opportunity afforded to the - 18 representatives to cross-examine those witnesses who - 19 will give evidence during the course of this particular - 20 Inquiry.
 We have made submissions on that point, and we - 21 restate our view that we consider the Article 2 - 22 requirements to be a valuable guiding principle for this - 23 Inquiry, and that there is plainly a need for effective - 24 representation in order to protect and preserve - 25 the legitimate interests of the next of kin.

-1 You raised an issue also, Chairman, with regard to 2 the levels of representation, and you did refer back to 3 previous correspondence, where a suggestion was put to 4 you that a single senior counsel could represent 5 the interests of all the families in the course of this 6 Inquiry.
-Although reference has been made to the legal 7 representatives of Adam Strain in relation to that 8 submission, at this stage, we would like to reserve our 9 position as to whether or not a single senior counsel 10 would in fact be appropriate for the purposes of 11 representing our interests.
-12 There clearly is a commonality in factual terms 13 between the family members; there clearly is significant 14 overlap in relation to the cause of death in these 15 particular cases.
-But there may well be a need, 16 notwithstanding that solidarity, for separate 17 representation in the future.
-For that reason we 18 reserve our position and we will communicate with you in 19 writing on that point.
-20 THE CHAIRMAN: I will not force a position today, 21 Dr McGleenan, but can I remind you that it was not your 22 solicitors who said this, but it was McCartney & Casey 23 on behalf of the Crawfords who also adopted that 24 position as recently as 18th January.
-25 DP McCIFFNAM: Ves indeed Chairman von also raised
+- You raised an issue also, Chairman, with regard to the levels of representation, and you did refer back to previous correspondence, where a suggestion was put to you that a single senior counsel could represent the interests of all the families in the course of this Inquiry.
+Although reference has been made to the legal representatives of Adam Strain in relation to that submission, at this stage, we would like to reserve our position as to whether or not a single senior counsel would in fact be appropriate for the purposes of - There clearly is a commonality in factual terms 12 13 between the family members; there clearly is significant overlap in relation to the cause of death in these 14 particular cases.
+But there may well be a need, 15 16 notwithstanding that solidarity, for separate 17 representation in the future.
+For that reason we reserve our position and we will communicate with you in 18 19 writing on that point. - 20 THE CHAIRMAN: I will not force a position today, - 21 Dr McGleenan, but can I remind you that it was not your - 22 solicitors who said this, but it was McCartney & Casey - on behalf of the Crawfords who also adopted that - 24 position as recently as 18th January.